 For most oxygen therapy patients, learning how to use a nasal cannula as comfortably as possible is an important step in easily incorporating oxygen therapy into their lives.
 But for many people, figuring out how to wear the oxygen nose piece properly and learning what to do with all the tubing can be confusing.
 Even if you are unsure where to put the excess tubing and whether your nasal cannula prongs go up or down, let us walk you through how to wear your nasal cannula comfortably and find the right fit.

 Read on to learn how to choose the right kind of nasal cannula for you, how to put on a nasal cannula and how to ensure the oxygen nose piece fits properly.
 After that, you can read some of our troubleshooting tips to help ensure you have the most comfortable nasal cannula possible.

 Beginning oxygen therapy requires some adjustments, and one of those adjustments is learning how to properly wear a nasal cannula.
 A nasal cannula is how you will be receiving your oxygen during oxygen therapy.
 The nasal cannula is a flexible tube that is placed underneath the nose with two prongs that are placed inside the nostrils, through which the oxygen is delivered.
-Because the oxygen nose piece is less invasive than a face mask and allows the patient to talk and eat freely, nasal cannulas are the most popular method for administering oxygen therapy.
+Because the oxygen nose piece is less invasive than a face mask and allows the patient to talk and eat freely, nasal cannulas are the most common method for administering oxygen therapy.